dtinit/data-transfer-project/Documentation/Developer.md

 The following builds and runs the demo-server (which contains the worker and the api) with the jettyrest transport to be used with the client-rest UI.
   * `docker network create dataportability`
-  * `./gradlew -PtransportType=jettyrest -PapiPort=3000  -PcloudType=local clean check :distributions:demo-server:demo`
+  * `./gradlew -PtransportType=jettyrest -PapiPort=3000  -PcloudType=local clean check :distributions:demo-server:dockerize`
   * `docker run --rm -p 8080:8080 -p 5005:5005 --name demoserver --network dataportability dataportability/demo`